6x4 Manor Apex Plastic Shed

 But finding the right shed for your needs can seem tricky.
 That's where we can help.
-Read our guide and let us help you choose the right shed for you and your outdoor space.
+Our guide is here to help you choose the best shed for you and your outdoor space.

 Choose a convenient delivery date on 1000s of products

 45 day returns policy

 Arrange collection or return to store.Customer support team - 0333 014 3357

 Free delivery on standard orders over £50

 This 6x4 apex overlap Kiln dried Siberian softwood shed is ideal for storing garden essentials and using as a potting shed.
 6mm Overlap cladding Double Doors Comes with - Roof felt & shed floor and Fixings supplied

 This Caldey 6x4 pent shiplap European softwood shed is ideal for storing garden essentials and using as a potting shed.
 12mm Shiplap cladding Dipped basecoat Single Fully boarded tongue & groove door Comes with - Roof felt, shed floor & glazing and Fixings supplied 10 years Manufacturers anti-rot guarantee ...

 Our shiplap pent shed is designed to provide generous headroom inside and the sloping roof is designed to allow rain water to run off at the back.
 The door has safe and secure hidden hinges and the unbreakable polycarbonate glazing allows extra light in and are fitted with security screws. ...